vanhoangkha/Networking-fundamentals/Day17_VLAN_Part1.md

 VLANS:

 - logically separate end-hosts at LAYER 2
-- are configured on Layer 2 SWITCHES on a per-Giao diện basis.
+- are configured on Layer 2 SWITCHES on a per-Interface basis.
-- any END HOST connected to that Giao diện is part of that VLAN
+- any END HOST connected to that Interface is part of that VLAN

 ---

 PURPOSE OF VLANs:

-Mạng Performance :
+Network Performance :

-- Reduce unnecessary Broadcast traffic, which helps prevent Mạng congestion, and improve Mạng performance
+- Reduce unnecessary Broadcast traffic, which helps prevent Network congestion, and improve Network performance

-Mạng Bảo mật :
+Network Security :

-- Limiting Broadcast and unknown Unicast traffic, also improves Mạng Bảo mật, since messages won’t be received by devices outside of the VLAN
+- Limiting Broadcast and unknown Unicast traffic, also improves Network Security, since messages won’t be received by devices outside of the VLAN

 ![image](https://github.com/psaumur/CCNA/assets/106411237/fae2f1ed-ffc3-4d91-adf7-16a67c2dc5aa)